A Distributed Optimization Framework to Regulate the Electricity Consumption of a Residential Neighborhood with Renewables: Optimization Framework

-Similar to Centralized-IP, the formulated pricing problem is optimized subject to the constraints in $\X_i$; thus, it is a MILP problem.
-However, since the pricing problem has only a few binary variables at the home level, any commercial solver embedded in HEMS can optimize it efficiently, and HEMS decides whether a new feasible point is shared with the coordination agent according to the following simple rule.
-If $L_i(\boldsymbol{\sigma}_1, \boldsymbol{\sigma}_2, \boldsymbol{\sigma}_3, \boldsymbol{\sigma}_4)<\boldsymbol{\sigma}_4(i)$, $\boldsymbol{x}_i^*$, the optimal solution of the optimization problem given in (\ref{eq_19}) is sent to the coordination agent, and it is added to the subset $\widehat{G_i}$ since the reduced cost of this new feasible point is negative in the relaxed-RMP.
+Similar to Problem in \eqref{central_ip}, the formulated pricing problem is optimized subject to the constraints in $\X_i$; thus, it is a MILP problem.
+However, since the pricing problem has only a few binary variables at the home level, any commercial solver embedded in HEMS can optimize it efficiently, and HEMS decides whether a new feasible point is shared with the aggregator according to the following simple rule.
+If $L_i(\boldsymbol{\sigma}_1, \boldsymbol{\sigma}_2, \boldsymbol{\sigma}_3, \boldsymbol{\sigma}_4)<\boldsymbol{\sigma}_4(i)$, $\boldsymbol{x}_i^*$, the optimal solution of the optimization problem given in (\ref{eq_19}) is sent to the aggregator, and it is added to the subset $\widehat{G_i}$ since the reduced cost of this new feasible point is negative in the relaxed-RMP.
 Otherwise, $\widehat{G_i}$ remains unchanged in the corresponding column generation iteration.

 Column generation iterations can continue until $L_i(\boldsymbol{\sigma}_1,\boldsymbol{\sigma}_2,\boldsymbol{\sigma}_3,\boldsymbol{\sigma}_4)\geq\boldsymbol{\sigma}_4(i), \ \forall i.$ However, in practice, it might take substantial amount of time to satisfy this stopping condition \cite{my_ref15}.
 We know that the improvement in the objective value of the relaxed-RMP slows down gradually, and we can cease the column generation iterations when the current cost, $z^{rRMP}$, is close enough to the Lagrangian dual bound \cite{my_ref15}.
 Fortunately, the Lagrangian dual bound is readily available once the subproblems are optimized\cite{my_ref16}, and it can be calculated as follows: